Polystability of Stokes representations and differential Galois groups: Application to wild character varieties

 \begin{rmk} Note that it follows in general (as in \cite{gbs} Thm.
 8.2) that if $\THom_\IS(\Pi,G)$ is nonempty (and $m>0$) then it is a smooth affine variety. \end{rmk}

 Part (2) of Theorem \ref{thm:R2-tw} then implies:

-\begin{cor} A Stokes representation $\rho\in \THom_\IS(\Pi,G)$ is stable for the action of $\bH$ if and only if there is no proper parabolic subgroup $P\subset G$ stabilised by the action of $\Gal(\rho)$. \end{cor} \pf This follows from Thm. \ref{thm:R2-tw} since $\cR$ is closed in $X$, $\Gal(\rho)$ matches up with $A(\bx)$, and the kernel of the $\bH$ action on $\cR$ and on $X$ is the same. \epf
+\begin{cor} Suppose the condition \eqref{eq: stokes gluing} holds (for example if we make additional punctures so the conditions in Lemma \ref{lem: suff kernel condition} hold).
+Then a Stokes representation $\rho\in \THom_\IS(\Pi,G)$ is stable for the action of $\bH$ if and only if there is no proper parabolic subgroup $P\subset G$ stabilised by the action of $\Gal(\rho)$. \end{cor} \pf This follows from Thm. \ref{thm:R2-tw} since $\cR$ is closed in $X$, $\Gal(\rho)$ matches up with $A(\bx)$, and the kernel of the $\bH$ action on $\cR$ and on $X$ is the same. \epf